Generic Name: Alemtuzumab (Lemtrada) (ay lem TU zoo mab)

 - Call your doctor right away if you have any signs of bleeding problems, like bruising; black, tarry, or bloody stools; bleeding gums; blood in the urine; coughing up blood; cuts that take a long time to stop bleeding; feel dizzy; feeling very tired or weak; nosebleeds; pain or swelling; throwing up blood or throw up that looks like coffee grounds; or very bad headache.

 - Talk with your doctor before getting any vaccines.
-Use with alemtuzumab (lemtrada) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with alemtuzumab (lemtrada) may either raise the chance of an infection or make the vaccine not work as well.

 - Gallbladder problems have happened with alemtuzumab (lemtrada).
 Sometimes, these problems can be life-threatening.
 Talk with the doctor.

 - Certain kidney problems have happened with alemtuzumab (lemtrada).
 These problems can lead to kidney failure, dialysis, or transplant, and can be life-threatening.
 Call your doctor right away if you have signs of kidney problems like unable to pass urine, change in the amount of urine passed, blood in the urine, or a big weight gain.

 - People taking alemtuzumab (lemtrada) may have a higher chance of getting an infection caused by the listeria bacteria.
 These infections have happened from 3 days to 8 months after a dose.
 Some of these infections have been deadly.
 Before taking alemtuzumab (lemtrada) and during treatment, avoid foods that may be a source of listeria or make sure that the food you eat that may contain listeria is heated well.
 Some foods that may be a source of listeria include deli meat; unpasteurized milk and cheese products; or undercooked meat, seafood, or chicken.
 If you have questions, talk with your doctor.

 - Hepatitis B or C testing may be done.
 A hepatitis B or C infection may get worse while taking alemtuzumab (lemtrada).

 - Do not give to a child younger than 17 years of age.

 - If you are a female, use birth control that you can trust to prevent pregnancy while taking alemtuzumab (lemtrada) and for 4 months after your last dose.